 Q. Do we need to meet in person before the wedding/event date?

-A. No, it is not essential for us to meet in person before the event date.
+A. A meeting can be arranged however it is not essential for us to meet in person before the event date.
 Communication can be made via phone, email or social media.

 Q. What tartan do you wear?

 A. The tartan I wear when performing in the full highland regalia is the Prince Charles Edward Stewart tartan.
 This is the red kilt in the pictures.
 The black kilt I wear is the Hamilton Grey tartan.
 I also have a kilt in the Modern Munro, which is a red tartan.

 Q. Can you play with a drummer?